Breaking (martial arts)

 Breaking is a martial arts technique that is used in competition, demonstration and testing.
 Breaking is an action where a martial artist uses a striking surface to break one or more objects using the skills honed in their art form.
 The striking surface is usually a hand or a foot, but may also be a fingertip, toe, head, elbow, knuckle, or knee.
 The most common object is a piece of wood or brick, though it is also common to break cinder blocks, glass, or even a piece of metal such as steel bars.
 Glass is usually discouraged, since its shards may cause injury when broken.

 Breaking can often be seen in karate, taekwondo and pencak silat, but not all styles of martial arts place equal emphasis on it or use it.
 In styles where striking and kicking are less important and there is an emphasis on grappling or weaponry, breaking is less prominent.
 Traditional Japanese martial art schools place little, if any, emphasis on board-breaking, although the art of breaking objects was known as tameshiwari (試し割り), while the similar practice of Tameshigiri or 'test cutting' is used in sword arts.

 Types

-Competitive breaking can be based on intestinal fortitude, number of items broken in a given amount of time, number of items broken with a single strike, or time to break a number of items.
+Competitive breaking is categorized into artistic impression (creative routines), speed breaking (items broken in a set time), power breaking (maximum items broken in a single strike), and non-spaced power breaking (items stacked without spacers to test maximum force transfer).
 There are several certified breaking categories in various journals of world records such as the Guinness Book.
 In a demonstration, a martial artist exhibits his or her skill by executing an impromptu or choreographed sequence of breaks for an audience.
 Martial arts schools sometimes demonstrate challenging breaks in order to gain publicity and inspire enrollment or attendance.

 During promotion testing, many styles of martial arts require that students demonstrate their skills by executing breaks; the difficulty of a required break depends on the rank for which the student is testing.
 Failure to execute a required break is often sufficient grounds for failure of a promotion test.